Exports of Russian oil via the shadow fleet have nearly doubled over the past year

 AI

-A shadow fleet is a group of tankers or other vessels that operate outside Western insurance and certification services, as well as shipping services, to transport oil and evade sanctions and regulations.
+A shadow fleet is a group of tankers or other vessels that operate outside Western insurance and certification services, as well as shipping services, to transport oil and evade international sanctions and regulations.
 These ships are often older and underinsured and allow Russia to continue oil exports despite restrictions.
 They operate with less and oversight than traditional shipping fleets.

 The Kyiv School of Economics Institute (KSE) estimates that crude oil prices were only capped at 2.2 million barrels a day in December 2022.
 As of June 2024 70% of seaborne Russian oil exports were conducted by shadow fleet vessels, including 89% crude oil and 38% oil product shipments.